 Tip: If you’d rather do your all find and replace moves at once, try FRedit, a free find and replace macro that works in Microsoft Word.
 Once you set up a list of find and replace moves in FRedit, you can use this list to clean up all your books.

 Editors edit in Word.
 Why?
 Word works with a bevy of editing tools and add-ins that allow editors to edit quickly and accurately.
 Word also has built-in tools that deal effectively with certain editing tasks.
 Asking an editor to edit in anything other than Word is like painting a wall with a cotton swab.
 Doable, but entirely inefficient.

 It’s true, many writers are beginning to use Scrivener for writing.
 You can ask an editor to copyedit your book in Scrivener, but we wouldn’t recommend it.
 It’ll take your editor longer and cost you more money.

 Instead, compile your book file to a Word .docx file and send that to your editor.
 If you can’t read the edited .docx file because you don’t have Word on your computer, ask your editor to save the edits as a PDF.

 You might be wondering: If I do all the things suggested in this post, what’s left for my editor to do?
 Plenty, we assure you.
 Your editor will spend the remaining time on higher-order copyediting tasks.

-Of course, you don’t have to do any of the tasks we suggest, and in the end, you might decide that you just don’t want to.
+Of course, you don’t have to do any of the editing types we suggest, and in the end, you might decide that you just don’t want to.
 That’s okay.
 If time is more valuable to you than money, an editor will be happy to step in and do these tasks for you.

 Photo: bigstockphoto.com.
 Amazon links contain my affiliate code.